Flask Installation

 {% endblock %}

-Replace your-domain.com with your actual domain from the Simple Commenter dashboard.
+Replace sc_your_public_key with your project's public key from the Simple Commenter dashboard.

 Using Flask Config